blake-r/people-shaker/index.md

 This project is free, so your participation is highly welcomed in these topics:

+1. Community holders.
+Organizing local communities using social networks and forums to find new project members who is interested in new contacts.
-1. Art.
+2. Art.
 It would be nice for the project to have a personal unique logo.
 The currently using images are taken from open sources.
-2. Presentation and propagation.
-Writing attractive articles about the project and opportunities it discovers.
 3. Localization.
 It would be great if you could improve current translations or write a new one.
 At the moment the bot is translated to next languages:
    * English
    * Russian